 Spike's expression changed.
 Dawn had never seen such pure rage.
 He didn't make a sound as he stalked over to the other vamp, who oblivious to the danger he was in took another step.
-Spike's fist caught his shoulder, spun him around.
+Spike's fist caught his shoulder and spun him around.
 The first punch sent the bigger vampire sailing over her.

 He recovered with a roar of anger.
 "What is your problem?" he yelled as he ran toward Spike.

 Spike just smiled.
 It was the most dangerous thing she'd ever seen.